 The Centre also offers an arbitral appointments service in ad hoc cases, where the selection of an arbitrator is made by the Court of the Scottish Arbitration Centre (COSAC), which acts independently from the Board of the Centre.
 The Centre has a panel of arbitrators, which COSAC will consider when looking to choose a suitable arbitrator for the dispute.

 The Centre is also involved in the provision of training events.
-This year, following the success of hosting the ICCA Edinburgh Congress in 2022, the Centre will host Scotland’s inaugural Edinburgh International Arbitration Festival (ArbFest2023).
-The festival will bring practitioners and experts to Edinburgh from around the world to discuss contemporary arbitration topics including the future of arbitration.
+This year, following the success of hosting the ICCA Edinburgh Congress in 2022, the Centre has hosted Scotland’s inaugural Edinburgh International Arbitration Festival (ArbFest2023).
+The festival brought practitioners and experts to Edinburgh from around the world to discuss contemporary arbitration topics including the future of arbitration.
+The Centre is currently organising ArbFest 2024 - further details to follow.

 We actively engage with lawyers and other professionals involved in dispute resolution, attending and speaking at conferences and meetings locally and worldwide.
 We work with various international arbitration bodies.
 We also provide Scotland chapters to international arbitration guides.
 In addition, we work with the UK and Scottish Governments on arbitration-related matters, collaborating with them where possible.
 The Centre continues to develop and grow and our work is having an impact internationally.